| |

 be.

-You might prefer a polyurethane caulk such as Vulkem, PL, or
+You should use a polyurethane caulk such as Vulkem, PL, or

 Another excellent use for the DAP 35 year caulk is as window